-• It is localized to the nodes actually involved in communication.
-Unlike a network wide positioning algorithm, such as [2,3], which involves collaboration and coordination of a large num-
+- it is localized to the nodes actually involved in communication.
+Unlike a network wide positioning algorithm, such as [2], [8], which involves collaboration and coordination of a large number of nodes, LPS involves only the nodes "touched" by the desired trajectory; - the size of packet only depends on the number of common neighbors two consecutive nodes have, and this is upper bounded by the maximum degree of the nodes.
+In the forwarding packet, the equation of the trajectory is also included, but this is a fixed size, so the packet does not increase with the length of the trajectory;

-- ber of nodes, LPS involves only the nodes "touched" by the desired trajectory. - The size of packet only depends on the number of common neighbors two consecutive nodes have, and this is upper bounded by the maximum degree of the nodes.
-In the forwarding packet, the equation of the trajectory is also included, but this is a fixed size, so the packet does not increase with the length of the trajectory. - It can make use of any of the two previously used localization capabilities-AoA (possibly enhanced with local compasses and accelerometers), or range estimation. - It can be used for broadcasting, discovery, and position centric routing between static endpoints, because all may rely on relative positioning.
+- can make use of any of the two previously used localization capabilities - AoA (possibly enhanced with local compasses and accelerometers), or range estimation; - can be used for flooding, discovery, and position centric routing between static end-points, because all may rely on relative positioning.

-4.5.
-Reducing the overhead for static networks
+E. Reducing the overhead for static networks